forestdb/forestdb.org/models/lxz-chinese-scope.md

 var states = [0,1,2,3,4]
 ~~~~

-We also distinguish the English model with the Mandarin model by adjusting the scope prior.
+We also distinguish the English model from the Mandarin model by adjusting the scope prior.
 Given that the inverse scope is not available in Mandarin, the scope prior is changed into a categorical distribution where the inverse scope is extremely unlikely.

 ~~~~
 var scopePrior = function(){